Master of Finance

 Applicants may apply directly to the Paul Merage School of Business.
 Applicants must meet all the prerequisites requirements at the time of matriculation into the program.
 Admission to graduate-level standing in the Paul Merage School of Business is accorded to those possessing an undergraduate degree with an acceptable level of scholarship from an institution of recognized standing.
 A quantitative background in subjects such as calculus and intermediate statistics and probability is encouraged, and undergraduate degrees in sciences, engineering, mathematics, economics, and business programs are recommended.

 Applicants for admission will be evaluated on their academic record and potential for leadership, as demonstrated by the materials submitted in the application.
 These materials must include official university transcripts, two letters of recommendation, two essays, a resume, and a personal interview (by invitation only).
 The GMAT or GRE are not required but strongly recommended for applicants with GPA’s under a 3.3.
 While these tests are not required, the admissions team is looking for evidence of strong verbal and quantitative skills.
-If the potential applicant received his/her undergraduate degree from a foreign country and his/her primary language is not English, then s/he will be responsible to take the TOEFL exam with a minimum score of 80 on the internet-based test.
+If the potential applicant received their undergraduate degree from a foreign country and their primary language is not English, then they will be responsible to take the TOEFL exam with a minimum score of 80 on the internet-based test.
 A Pearson Test of English (PTE) may be substituted for the TOEFL.
 The minimum score for the PTE is 53.
 Scores are valid for two years.

 The program consists of seven required courses (24 units) and seven electives (28 units), for a total of 52 units to be completed in 12 months.
 The required courses are as follows: